 Where to stay in Kita (Umeda)

 - Luxury: Intercontinental Hotel Osaka.
 A great luxury hotel offering large, modern, bright rooms with amazing views.
 They include a large flat-screen TV, free wifi, a Bose sound system, mini-bar, tea and coffee, and a safety deposit box.
 The hotel features five in-house restaurants and bars, a fitness center, a spa and a swimming pool.
+Click here to check the reviews, photos and availability.

 - Mid-range: Hotel Granvia Osaka.
 It’s an elegant 4-star hotel above Osaka station.
 The rooms are comfortable and there are several on-site restaurants.
 The staff is polite, professional and welcoming.
 Don’t miss it!
+Click here to check the reviews, photos and availability.

 - Budget: Hotel Wing International Select Osaka Umeda.
 A nice budget hotel, reminding us of the movie “The Great Gatsby” starring Leonardo DiCaprio.
 In fact, there’s a Gatsby bar in the hotel, and you can get a free welcome drink there.
 The rooms aren’t big, but they’re stylish, clean, and comfortable.
 Moreover, the hotel is not far from JR Osaka Station.
+Click here to check the reviews, photos and availability.

 - Find all the Kita hotels